vadimgierko/let-it-snow/README.md

 - more distant snowflakes are smaller, while closer are larger
 - more distant snowflakes fall slower, and closer ones fall faster

-In addition, I've implemented noise effect (noise() in p5.js) to falling snow, so now it seems to fall more naturally -> each snowflake moves sometimes slightly left or right, like in real life!
+In addition, I've implemented noise effect (noise() in p5.js) to:
+- falling snow, so now it seems to fall more naturally -> each snowflake moves sometimes slightly left or right, like in real life!
+- mountains on horizon

+And finally, there are 4-sized trees:
+- randomly positioned (every page reload => different trees positioning);
+- more distant trees are smaller & darker
+- closer trees are lighter & bigger

 ### Music Copyright
 &copy; 1959 Sammy Cahn, Jule Styne & Dean Martin

-### To do:
-- [X] optimize trees 3D illusion & perspective
-- [X] auto window resizing
-- [X] relocate trees groups due to resized window